1. basic issues

 For such companies special regulations are necessary:

-- The third of the SB-seats that is occupied by the representatives of the group "population" is elected a little differently: In the election that is according to 4.1 there is not the national counting of votes, which is mentioned in 4.1.2.a (despite of this, SB-candidates can come from the state of this company).
+- The SB-members of the third group are elected a little differently: In the election that is according to 4.1 there is not the national counting of votes, which is mentioned in 4.1.2.a (despite of this, SB-members can come from the state in which the company has its headquarters).

 - By a decision of the shareholders' meeting this co‑determination is fixed in the statute of the company.